JohnLCaron/rlauxe/docs/SamplePopulations.md

 ### OneAudit

-OneAudit handles two somewhat distinct use cases:
+OneAudit handles these distinct use cases:

 1. There are cvrs for all cards, but the precinct cvrs cant be matched to the physical ballot.
 We know exactly how many cards a contest has in the pool, and the pool's vote count.
 This is the SanFrancisco 2024 test case.

-2. We have cvrs from some cards, but not all.
+2. There are cvrs from some cards, but not all.
 The remaining cards are in pools with pooled vote counts.
 Undervotes need to be included in the vote count.
 This is the Boulder 2024 test case.
-(Boulder 2024 does not record the undervotes for the redacted pools, so we guess what they are for the simulation.)
+(Boulder 2024 does not record the undervotes for the redacted pools, so we have to guess what they are for the simulation.)

+3. There are no cvrs, all cvrs are in batches with known vote subtotals.
+This is the Georgia 2026 primary use case.
+Currently they use batch auditing on two chosen statewide contests.
+Each county has multiple batches with subtotals for each batch.
+Batches are randomly selected and then hand counted.

 In San Francisco, the pools do not have one Style, so population.hasExactContests = false.

 In Boulder, each pool appears to have one Style, so population.hasExactContests = true.

+In Georgia, our simulation compares the current batch auditing to using OneAudit, with two use cases:

+    3.1.
+Audit just the two chosen statewide contests.
+Every batch has these two contests, so there is a single style.
+Npop is the total ballots in the election.

+    3.2.
+Audit all statewide contests.
+Different batches contain different contests, so each has a seperate style.
+Npop is found by counting which cards may contain the contest.

 ## Polling Modes